broadinstitute/hermitcrab/README.md

 docker image, we have the recipe for how that environment captured in the Dockerfile which created that image.
 Those images can be shared as well as versioned alongside the Dockerfiles used to create them.

+Problem 3: The GCP's IAM service is great for fine grained access control, and a boon for reducing risk due to compromised accounts.
+However, at the same time, the number one blocker that I've observed users have when working with GCP is navigating which permissions they need to grant to different accounts.
+Hermit tried to automatically grant reasonable default permissions to a service account which it sets up, so that users don't need to worry about explictly managing grants.

 # Commands